jeadamek/bmi-calculator/README.md

 This is a project developed on Stage 5 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
 To access the entire course's projects [click on this link](https://github.com/jeadamek/explorer-rocketseat).

 In this project, the main goal was to understand and practice JavaScript ES6 modules.
-For that it was developed a BMI Calculator, where the user input the heigh (cm) and weight (kg) and it returns the IMB result, informing if it is
+For that it was developed a BMI Calculator, where the user input the height (cm) and weight (kg) and it returns the IMB result, informing if it is

 I could practice and study: